Enhancing Home Assistant with custom automation

-Start with the distinction between scenes, automations and blueprints.
+Start with the difference between scenes, automations and blueprints.
 A scene sets device states, for example lights on at 30 per cent and the thermostat to a setpoint.
 An automation reacts to triggers and runs actions, for example motion detected then turn on a grouped light.
 A blueprint is a reusable automation template you can share or import.
 Use the GUI for quick experiments.
-Switch to YAML for repeatable configurations and version control.
-Place YAML files under config/automations.yaml or split them into config/automations/ if you prefer a directory.
-Save blueprints under config/blueprints/automation/
+Switch to YAML when you want repeatable configs and version control.
+Put YAML files under config/automations.yaml or split them into config/automations/ if you prefer a directory.
+Save blueprints under config/blueprints/automation/<author>/name.yaml.
+For triggers, use device_trigger where you can rather than state polling.
+Device triggers from Z-Wave JS, Zigbee integrations or MQTT are a lot lighter than template checks running every second.
+For a simple evening lights automation, a compact example looks like this:

 alias: Evening lights on arrival